This is the personal website of Dominic Widdows. It contains a range

 but there is nothing I find more satisfying than working with my

-floor of our Tudor style house in Squirrel Hill, and have made
+hands.
+We're restored the ground floor of our Tudor style house in

-furniture, curtains, laid wood floor, panelled and finished the
+Squirrel Hill, and made furniture, curtains, laid wood floor, panelled

-rooms.
-I always mean to take pictures of these projects before and
+and finished the rooms.
+I always mean to take pictures of these

 One project I did keep a good record of was when Maryl and I made our